Is Dairy Healthy and Do Humans Need it?

 Not cool for kids

-Acne, asthma, colic, eczema, ear infections and obesity are all linked to dairy.
-So is childhood anaemia, caused by milk allergy-induced intestinal bleeding.
-Childhood diabetes (type 1) is increasing dramatically in younger children; early exposure to cow’s milk and infant formula is a recognised trigger.
-Type 2 diabetes is now a disease of our children.
-Lack of exercise and poor diets with high-fat dairy products are to blame.
-Four-cheese pizzas do us no favours!
+Acne, allergies and obesity are all linked to dairy.
+Childhood diabetes (type 1) is increasing dramatically in younger children; early exposure to cow’s milk in some children is a recognised trigger.
+The number of children and young people diagnosed with type 2 diabetes is also on the rise.
+Lack of exercise and poor diets, including high-fat dairy products, are contributing to the problem – four-cheese pizzas do you no favours!

 Drinking milk is unnatural for us.
-Many humans find milk hard to digest, suffering from discomfort and pain.
-Despite relentless claims by the dairy industry, milk is neither the only nor the best source of calcium and can even increase your risk of bone fracture.
+Many people find milk hard to digest, suffering from discomfort and pain.
+Despite relentless claims by the dairy industry, milk is neither the only nor the best source of calcium.
 Beans, lentils, broccoli, kale, watercress, nuts, seeds, soya and other plant foods are better and healthier sources.

 Ditching dairy products has never been easier as supermarkets and other food shops now stock a wide selection of delicious and nutritious dairy-free alternatives to milk, yoghurt, ice cream, margarine and cheese!

-Around three-quarters of the world’s population do not drink milk, but among those who do, the pattern of consumption varies widely between countries.
+Around 70 per cent of the world’s population do not drink milk, but among those who do, the pattern of consumption varies widely between countries.
 Data collected by the Food and Agriculture Organisation of the United Nations (FAO) provides figures for the consumption of milk (excluding butter) in kilograms per person per year for over 170 countries.
+The chart above shows the milk supply per person per year (2022) for a range of countries.

 Water

-The main component of milk is water- around 87 per cent and it’s even more in skim milk, over 90 per cent.
+The main component of milk is water, around 87 per cent and even more in skim milk, over 90 per cent.
 Water is necessary for the newborn calf and also serves as a carrier for all the other ingredients in milk.
-When dairy proponents criticise plant milks for containing a lot of water, they’re conveniently forgetting that dairy milk shares that characteristic too!
+When dairy proponents criticise plant milks for containing a lot of water, they’re conveniently forgetting that dairy milk shares the same characteristic!

 Sugar